 Adverse Selection Dynamics in Privately-Produced Safe Debt Markets

 Privately-produced safe debt is designed so that there is no adverse selection in trade.
-This is because no agent finds it profitable to produce private information about the debt’s backing and all agents know this (i.e., it is information-insensitive).
-But in some macro states, here the onset of the pandemic, it becomes profitable for some agents to produce private information, and then the debt faces adverse selection when traded (i.e., it becomes information-sensitive).
-We empirically study these adverse selection dynamics in a very important asset class, collateralized loan obligations, a large symbiotic appendage of the regulated banking system, which finances loans to below investment-grade firms.
+But in some macro states, here the onset of the pandemic, it becomes profitable for some agents to produce private information, and then agents face adverse selection when they trade the debt (i.e., it becomes information-sensitive).
+We empirically study these adverse selection dynamics in a very important asset class, collateralized loan obligations (CLOs), which finance loans to below investment-grade firms.
 We decompose the bid-ask spreads on the AAA bonds of CLOs into a component reflecting dealer bank balance sheet costs and the adverse selection component.

 Suggested Citation: Suggested Citation